Private Adam S. Adamowicz (1921–1944)

 Adam Stanley Adamowicz was born at 818 (North) Church Street in Wilmington, Delaware, shortly after midnight on November 1, 1921.
 He was the son of Jan (John) Adamowicz (a blacksmith, 1888–1955) and Teofila (Tillie) Adamowicz (née Stankewicz, 1884–1963).
 His parents were Polish.
 Both were born in Grodno—then part of the Russian Empire—where they married in 1908 before immigrating to the United States.

-The Adamowicz family was recorded on the census on April 3, 1930, living at 730 East 11th Street in Wilmington.
-By the time of the next census, on April 15, 1940, the family had moved to 1031 West 2nd Street in Wilmington.
+The Adamowicz family was recorded on the census in April 1930, living at 730 East 11th Street in Wilmington.
+By the time of the next census, in April 1940, the family had moved to 1031 West 2nd Street in Wilmington.

-The 1940 census stated that Adam Adamowicz had completed three years of high school.
+Adamowicz’s induction paperwork described him as a high school graduate.
 His entry in Young American Patriots stated that he “Attended Wilmington and St. Hedwig’s H. S.” He and Frank were on the Wilmington High School football team in the fall of 1941.
 The Wilmington Morning News reported that “Adamowicz, [co-]captain of the Wilmington High School football team in 1941, was one of the most brilliant athletes of the school, having also excelled in basketball.”

 Combat in Italy